semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 }
 {% endhighlight %}

 Here, you can see a little difference between this document and the previous response.
-Indeed, `_source` field has been replaced by `fields` field, containing the fields your required.
+Indeed, `_source` **field has been replaced by** `fields` field, containing the fields your required.
 Also, you can see that `_id` field is separated from other fields, and is not contained into `fields` field.

 Note that if you give an empty array to the `fields` field, all fields will be returned (an other way would be to give `*` value to `fields` field).

 #### Scripting

-Yes, Elasticsearch allows you to do scripting!
-I told you, what an amazing tool!
-Actually, we are talking here about fields that value is calculated by the cluster.
+Yes, Elasticsearch **allows you to do scripting!** I told you, what an amazing tool!
+Actually, we are talking here about **fields that value is calculated by the cluster.**

-The first thing to do, is to turn scripting on.
-Indeed, by default, this module is disabled, because it may cause security issues on not well configured clusters.
-Scripting requires to be turned on specifically for each type of request (search, aggregate, ...).
+The first thing to do, is to **turn scripting on.** Indeed, **by default, this module is disabled, because it may cause security issues on not well configured clusters.** Scripting requires to be turned on specifically for **each type of request** (search, aggregate, ...).
 For example, to turn on inline scripting on search request (we will need that right after), the need is just to put this line in your `elasticsearch.yml` file:

 `script.engine.groovy.inline.search: on`

-Fortunately, if you are using the pre-configured docker-based Elasticsearch cluster I provided you in the Github repository, this configuration is already set.
+Fortunately, **if you are using the pre-configured docker-based Elasticsearch cluster I provided you in the Github repository, this configuration is already set.**

 So, for example, let's say that we want to know how old the character of the "Stark" house will be in 16 years.
 What we need to do, is to create a script-evaluated field, named `future_age`, calculated from the `age` field.
 All we have to do, is to add `16` to the `age` field.

 With scripting, there is two ways to select a field from an existing document.

-- Using `doc['name_of_the_field'].value`, is faster but has a higher memory usage, and is limited to fields that have a single value, and single terms.
+- Using `doc['name_of_the_field'].value`, is **faster but has a higher memory usage**, and is **limited to fields that have a single value**, and **single terms.**
 For us, that would mean that we cannot use the `doc` notation on fields such as `tags` (it is an array), or `biography` (it is not single term field).
-- Using `_source.name_of_the_field` notation, that allows more complicated fields to be used, and has a lower memory usage (but is slower).
+- Using `_source.name_of_the_field` notation, that allows **more complicated fields to be used, and has a lower memory usage (but is slower).**

 I will show you the two ways to retrieve the `future_age`: